India to Expedite Visa Process for Chinese Technicians Amid Industrial Concerns

-New visa guidelines expected for Chinese technicians
+New visa guidelines for Chinese technicians yet to be finalized

 As per a government official, India is trying to create a better and more streamlined SOP and is hoping to roll it out after receiving clearance from the Inter-Ministerial Committee (IMC) for capital goods.
 The IMC was formed in 2020 to address issues and bottlenecks in the capital goods (CG) sector.
 It comprises representatives from all relevant Ministries and Departments and meets regularly to discuss and resolve sector-related challenges.